-Is your phone the first thing you look at when you wake up and the last thing you look at before you go to sleep?
-If you’re ready to make a change, one of these five ideas for reducing your screentime may be of help.
+If your phone the first thing you look at when you wake up and the last thing you look at before you go to sleep, here’s how to spend less time on your phone so you can sleep better and take a breath.

 My phone used to be with me wherever I went.
 When I was working in my office?
 It was sitting on the corner of my desk in its usual spot.
 When I was driving in my car?
 It was in its special holder attached to my air vent.
 When I was lying on the couch relaxing?
 It was most likely in my hands (after all, what was relaxing without my phone to help me do so?) or else on the coffee table right beside me.
 When I was in bed?
 It was on my nightstand in its other usual spot, on a special “iPhone pillow” that I’d bought just for it.
 And the list continues.